Q: Is renting a car without a credit card possible? All I have is debit.

 Car rental companies that don’t require a credit card?

 There is no simple answer, because even among the same company, the policies can vary based on location.

 Thrifty mentioned on their website that they accept rentals at some locations with a credit check, deposit and additional restrictions.
 I have also heard that Hertz, Enterprise, and Budget don’t require a credit card at every location, if you are willing to endure some of the stipulations mentioned above.
 Call around to see if the company and location you’re interested in accepts debit cards.

 If you don’t like credit cards for whatever reason, then you may want to consider a charge card.
 They are a little bit different than a credit card, because you have to pay the bill in full each month.
 However unlike a debit card, charge cards have rewards, benefits – and yes – you can even use them to rent a car.
+The only down side to having a charge card is that they typically charge an annual fee.
+It’s not that the card issuers are greedy in this case.
+It’s really the only way they can make money, since there are no interest charges.
 Here’s a list of the best charge cards on the market.

 Last edited on April 11, 2016